 This would involve the homeowner transferring equity to whomever they wish, whether it’s a family member or a friend.
 The mortgage will get transferred with the equity still inside of the home.
 As the new owner of the home, you will have to pass the lender’s eligibility and affordability checks.

 When a member of the party isn’t keeping up with their end of the deal, the financial association can cause you problems.
-As an experienced Mortgage Broker in York, we have encountered this often and it’s usually because some of the party have fallen out.
+As an experienced Mortgage Broker in York, we have encountered this often and it’s usually because some of the parties have fallen out.

 If one person misses their bills, this may affect you also.
 One vital point you need to keep in mind is that signing for a mortgage with multiple names does mean you need to put your trust in their ability to manage their payments.
 If they miss any payments, it won’t only affect their credit score, but yours too.

 If you find yourself in this situation, it’s wise that you get in touch with your lender.
-Another option that could be helpful to you is getting in touch with a Mortgage Advisor in York to see what you can do before the problem gets worse.
+Another option that could be helpful to you is getting in touch with a mortgage advisor in York to see what you can do before the problem gets worse.

-A mortgage lender would favour the idea of both names being on the mortgage in order to improve financial security.
+A mortgage lender would favour the idea of both names being on the mortgage to improve financial security.
 Furthermore, they will want some form of a financial blanket if mortgage arrears or repossession occurs, as they will be able to chase two parties for payments.
 As well as this, the chances of being paid are reduced if there is only one party.

 You may find that, after speaking to an advisor, it is more suitable for you to switch mortgage lenders for a better deal in your sole name to ease any ongoing problems.